The Best Months to Visit Iceland (Video)

 Prices have duly exploded as well, and the mirage of the inexpensive Scandinavian vacation is no more.

 Finding that perfect price-value ratio is nothing short of a feat when traveling to Iceland.
 And travelers should also be aware that what you do and see on your Iceland trip will be almost entirely determined by what time of year you visit.
-So don't buy those cheap WOW Air tickets before first consulting this comprehensive guide.
+So don't buy those flights before first consulting this comprehensive guide.

 The Best Months to Visit Iceland